adorsys/open-banking-gateway/docs/architecture/5a-psuAuthEmbeddedConsent.md

 ### AuthEmbedded-070-087 : Send PsuAuthData to ConsentAuthorisationApi
 The generic endpoint at ConsentAuthorisationApi.embeddedAuth will finally be called again to send authentication data entered by the PSU to the BankingProtocol.

-### AuthEmbedded-090-094 : Redirect to FinTechApi
+### AuthEmbedded-090-094 : Redirect to FinTechUI
-As the TppConsentSession presents no more AuthChallenge, a RedirectSession is prepared and the PSU is redirected back to the FinTechApi.
+As the TppConsentSession presents no more AuthChallenge, a RedirectSession is prepared and the PSU is redirected back to the FinTechUI.
+This is done by returning a 302_Redirect to the ConsentAuthorisationUI.